jaedm97/admin-settings/README.md

-# setting-press
+# Admin Settings Pages
-Create beautiful WordPress Plugin setting page using React, shadcdn UI, TypeScript easily and quickly.
+Create a beautiful WordPress plugin settings page with React, Shadcdn UI, and TypeScript, easily and quickly.